 If you consider yourself shy, you’re surely familiar with being overwhelmed being around others, feeling uncomfortable, timid, and insecure.

-For those of you who view shyness as a character trait that cannot be changed, I bring you good news: it can absolutely be changed.
+For those of you who view shyness as a character trait that cannot be changed, I bring you good news: It can absolutely be changed.
 And in this episode, I will show you exactly how you can do it.

-Join me as I share some of the ways I use to work around these issues of shyness and what you can begin doing today to start to enjoy social interactions a lot more.
+Join me as I share some of the skills I use to work around these issues of shyness and what you can begin doing today to start to enjoy social interactions a lot more.

 As a bonus, for those who are interested to learn more about my business and how I run it, make sure to stay tuned after the main topic.
 In the second part of the episode, I am answering questions related to my business that I have received from all of you to help you get a new perspective on your own business.